blofeld80/rtems-docs/user/bsps/xilinx-zynq.rst

     cd ~/rtems-docs/user/bsps/arm/supplement/xilinx-zynq/scripts

-    # if you haven´t installed the tools
+    # if you have not installed the tools
     ./install_tools.sh
     # to get the XSA file
     ./build_hardware.sh -b Picozed-7015